BrunaMaciel/NLHospital/README.md

 # NLHospital
 Project that simulates an hospital admission system developed for the Programmer Analyst Program at CDI College Montréal in 2020.
+Implemented with C# ADO.NET using a SQL Server database

 What is included